|Activity type||Operation of a petroleum pipeline|

 • A 17 km 300mm nominal diameter Longtom pipeline originating at the Longtom-3 well and connecting into the offshore end of the Patricia Baleen (PB) pipeline.
 The Longtom pipeline is covered by licence VIC/PL38.

 • A subsea umbilical extension connected to the existing Patricia Baleen umbilical line that provides electrical, hydraulic and chemical services to the Longtom facilities.

-• A third subsea well, Longtom-5, is proposed to be drilled within the Longtom-3 PSZ (subject to a separate Drilling EP) and will tie-in to the existing offshore facilities.
-The tie-in, operation, intervention and maintenance of this third well will be undertaken as per the requirements set out in this EP.
+• A third subsea well, Longtom-5, is proposed to be drilled within the Longtom-3 PSZ (subject to a separate drilling EP) and will tie-in to the existing offshore facilities.
+The tie-in activity will also be covered by a separate EP.

 From the commencement of production in 2009 the Longtom gas flowed to shore via the Patricia Baleen offshore gas pipeline, and then to the Orbost gas plant.
 In May 2015 an electrical fault in the offshore umbilical resulted in the loss of communications with the offshore facilities and led to an unplanned shutdown and the cessation of production.
 The Longtom-3 and, Longtom-4 tree valves are the pipeline valves are all closed.
 An offshore inspection and maintenance campaign was undertaken in early 2017 to confirm the status of the subsea facilities and to rectify the electrical connection to the Longtom-3 well.

-Periodic maintenance activities and the tie-in of Longtom 5 will require offshore vessel operations and this may include survey activities, ROV operations, diving, lifting and the installation of items such as concrete mattresses.
-Vessel operations for inspection and maintenance activities are expected to be required 1 week every 1-3 years.
+Periodic inspection, maintenance and repair (IMR) activities will require offshore vessel operations and this may include survey activities, ROV operations, diving, lifting and the installation of items such as concrete mattresses.
+Vessel operations for IMR activities are expected to be required for 1 week every 3 years.